 Ceramic Burrs Or Stainless Steel Burrs

-As I have already stated – sharpness, which is not really something that should come in to the debate as a burr grinder uses a crushing force to grind coffee beans.
+As I have already stated – sharpness, which is not really something that should come into the debate as a burr grinder uses a crushing force to grind coffee beans.
 The question is heat resistance, which to me makes ceramic burrs a much better choice.

-While it is true that metal is more durable, but your ceramic burrs are not likely to break any time soon.
+While it is true that metal is more durable, your ceramic burrs are not likely to break any time soon.
 Just don’t go about dropping them!
 Even at that, the burrs are replaceable.

 Coffee enthusiasts prefer ceramic burr for the very reason of no losing any flavors due to the reduction in heat transfer and slight bloom of the grounds prior to brewing, meaning that no additional flavors are lost.